-As consumers start to return to their favourite retailers, the first priority is making sure that everyone feels safe with carefully implemented and managed Covid-19 health and safety measures.
+As consumers return to their favourite retailers, the first priority is making sure that everyone feels safe with carefully implemented and managed Covid-19 health and safety measures.
 And next?
 Reminding them that instore shopping experiences can be enjoyable, even in these uncertain times.

 The Covid-19 pandemic has completely changed how stores operate and how the average consumer shops.
 Social distancing measures and one-way traffic systems, coupled with shoppers wanting to spend less time browsing, means the quality and clarity of everything from staff communications to instore marketing campaigns is now more important than ever.